bcgov/s2i-caddy-nodejs/README.md

 ```
 Using the logic defined in the *assemble* script, s2i will now create an application image using the builder image as a base and including the source code from the test/test-app directory.

+If you are working in directories with a `.git` directory, you will need to commit your changes in order for the s2i build process to pickup your changed files.
+Reference

 #### Running the application image
 Running the application image is as simple as invoking the docker run command:
 ```